MrBeee/roll/Readme.md

 - Create wizard for Marine towed-streamer geometry
 - Improve analysis capabilities
   - Show pattern details and add KxKy pattern analysis
-  - Add KxKy stack response for a single bin (analyzing cmp-spider)
+  - Make k-scales user-adjustable in the settings dialog

-- Implement multiprocessing instead of worker thread for background tasks
+- Use multiprocessing instead of a worker thread to speed up background tasks
 - Consider relational database instead of numpy arrays for geometry tables